Rep. Lindsey Graham To Trump: ‘Don’t Take Bad Deal, Let Obamacare Collapse’

 — Huffington Post (@HuffingtonPost) March 4, 2017

-One of the prominent Democrats — well, Independent but he ran for President as a Democrat — to criticize the current GOP replacement effort is U.S. Senator Bernie Sanders of Vermont who charged “Trumpcare” was made to benefit the wealthiest Americans.
+One of the prominent Democrats, or Independent, but he ran for president as a Democrat, to criticize the current GOP replacement effort is U.S. Senator Bernie Sanders of Vermont, who charged “Trumpcare” was made to benefit the wealthiest Americans.
 O’Reilly observed that Sanders “wants a nanny state,” to which Lindsey Graham agreed.

 “The goal of ObamaCare was to destroy the private sector and get more government control,” Graham said, remarking that Democrats were “trying to get through the back door what they couldn’t do through the front door, which is single-payer.”